-IT Careers are in demand in 2013.
+IT Careers are in demand.
 In today’s Information Technology industry, experience is most important when choosing a job applicant.
 Here are 10 skills you need to add to your IT tool belt.

 Application Savviness and Fluency in Computer Languages